 - Living Things and Their Environment

 A grasp of the principles and concepts of life and the relation between organisms and their natural surroundings, and the ability to make and evaluate observations about living things.
 This category includes courses broadly from the biological and environmental sciences, which develop an understanding of the study of life and its contexts; levels of organization range from molecules to the biosphere.
 Courses will cultivate an understanding of scientific methodology (the formulation of hypotheses, experimental design, and quantitative analysis methods), its application in the life sciences, and its limits in providing answers concerning biological and environmental questions.

 An understanding of theories of the physical world and mathematical models, and the ability to apply them and to make and evaluate observations

 relating to them.
 Courses in the physical sciences study the constituents and mechanisms that govern the natural world, with an emphasis on non-living systems.
 Such courses develop an understanding of scientific methodology (the formulation of hypotheses, experimental design, and quantitative analysis methods), its application and its limits.

-- at least 1.0 full course equivalent (FCE) in each of 4 of the 5 categories below, or
+- at least 1.0 credit in each of 4 of the 5 categories, or

-- at least 1.0 full course equivalent (FCE) in each of any 3 of the 5 categories, and at least 0.5 credits in each of the other 2 categories.
+- at least credit in each of any 3 of the 5 categories, and at least one 0.5 credit in each of the other 2 categories.